lulab-gifu/starter-hugo-research-group/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Xiao-Nan Lu 盧 暁南

 # Full Name (for SEO)
-first_name: Nelson
+first_name: Xiao-Nan
-last_name: Bighetti
+last_name: Lu

 # Is this the primary user of the site?
 superuser: true